 Many students and employees over the course of the year either lock their keys in their rooms or offices or misplace or lose them.
 Students can, with proper identification, obtain a loaner set of keys from the Department of Community Living Monday through Friday between 9 a.m. and 5 p.m.

-University police will unlock a student's room after 5 p.m, Monday through Friday, weekends and holidays.
+University police will unlock a student's room between 5 p.m - 8:30 pm and 11:30 p.m - 9 a.m., Monday through Friday, weekends and holidays.
 Due to regularly scheduled business or emergencies, the police response to these lockout calls may sometimes be delayed.
+The community advisor (CA) for each residential area will be available for lockouts while on duty from 8:30 p.m. - 11:30 p.m. during the academics year.

 Employees may contact university police in such situations 24 hours a day at (781) 736-5000.